Infineon/mtb-example-btsdk-ble-find-me/README.md

 ## Using the Code Example

-Refer to the `README` file in the root of the repo for instruction on how to build and program the code example using ModusToolBox IDE and CLI.
+Refer to the `README` file in the root of the repo for instruction on how to build and program the code example using ModusToolBox&#8482; IDE and CLI.

 ## Operation
 1. Connect the kit to your PC using the provided USB cable.

-   The USB Serial interface on the kit provides access to the two UART interfaces of the CYW20819 device – WICED HCI UART and WICED Peripheral UART (PUART).
-The HCI UART is used only for downloading the application code in this code example; PUART is for printing the Bluetooth stack and application trace messages.
+   The USB Serial interface on the kit provides access to the two UART interfaces of the CYW20819 device - "WICED HCI UART" and "WICED Peripheral UART" (PUART).
+The HCI UART is used only for downloading the application code in this code example; PUART is for printing the Bluetooth&#174; stack and application trace messages.
 2. Use your favorite serial terminal application and connect to the PUART serial port.
 Configure the terminal application to access the serial port using the following settings.
    Baud rate : 115200 bps; Data: 8 bits; Parity : None; Stop : 1 bit; Flow control : None; New line for receive data : Line Feed(LF) or Auto setting

 3. Import the code example into a new or existing workspace.
-See [Importing Code Example into ModusToolbox IDE - KBA225201](https://community.cypress.com/docs/DOC-15968) for details.
+See [Importing Code Example into ModusToolbox&#8482; IDE - KBA225201](https://community.cypress.com/docs/DOC-15968) for details.

 4. Build and program the application: In the project explorer, select the project.
 The Quick Panel will get populated with various options.
 Scroll to the **Launches** section, and click the **Program configuration** link as shown in [Figure 1]().